-Two years ago we shifted our strategy to focus on diabetes care, specifically unmet medical needs related to diabetic peripheral neuropathy which is the most common complication of diabetes.
-Since then, we have advanced NC-stat DPNCheck and SENSUS through our product development pipeline to the market.
-We plan to introduce other new products related to diabetic neuropathy, such as SENTINEL, in future periods.
+In 2011 we shifted our strategy to focus on diabetes care, specifically unmet medical needs related to DPN which is the most common complication of diabetes.
+Since then, we have advanced SENSUS and NC-stat DPNCheck through our product development pipeline to the market and we plan to introduce improvements to SENSUS in future periods.
 We expect that advancing our pipeline products will require significant time and resources.
-We may not be successful in our commercialization efforts for any of the product candidates currently in our pipeline and we may not be successful in development pipeline, or in-licensing additional product candidates, to the extent we decide to do so.
+We may not be successful in our commercialization efforts for any of the product candidates currently in our pipeline and we may not be successful in developing, acquiring, or in-licensing additional product candidates, to the extent we decide to do so.
 If we are not successful advancing new products through our development pipeline, the regulatory process and commercial launch, our business, financial condition, and results of operations will be adversely affected.